nvsukhanov/rxPoweredUp/README.md

 ### Browser examples

 Browser examples can be run by opening the corresponding HTML files in the browser.
+Examples are located in the `apps/examples/browser` folder.

 ### Node.js examples